 -

-Every UKGC-licensed operator in this category is required to provide deposit limits, loss limits, session time reminders, cooling-off periods, and individual self-exclusion within account settings.
+Every UKGC-licensed operator must provide deposit limits, loss limits, session time reminders, cooling-off periods, and individual self-exclusion within account settings.
 At offshore-only operators, equivalent tools may be available on a voluntary basis.
 Setting deposit and loss limits before placing a first bet is advisable regardless of which platform you use, these tools are most effective when configured before a run has started, not during one.